n0vad3v/pw4ncdu/README.md

 # Considerations

-Since NCDU can do a great job for us, we still need a wrapper to make it more hackable.
+* Since NCDU can do a great job for us, we still need a wrapper to make it more hackable.

-There might be some large files we want to exclude when scanning such as log files(with .log extension), so we need an option to exclude the specific file extensions.
+* There might be some large files we want to exclude when scanning such as log files(with .log extension), so we need an option to exclude the specific file  pattern.

+* For those who want to only show files bigger than known size, `pw4ncdu` provides a option to handle that.

 # Usage